-“Jane Blond and that Stevil Kniewel” are Jana Zöll and Steven Solbrig.
-In their emerging performance (We don’t) [Kehr], the duo with disabilities asks questions like, “What does help mean in our society?
-What images of help have we internalized and what are the relational dynamics that go along with it?”
-In this way, they kick up the dust of the social system and confront the depths of the gesture of help.
+In (We don’t) [kehr], the artist duo “Jane Blond and that Stevil Kniewel” (Jana Zöll and Steven Solbrig) deal with the topic of care work and open up a broad spectrum of perspectives on it.
+The performance deals with essential questions such as “What does help mean in our society?
+What images of care work have we internalised, and what relational dynamics go hand in hand with this?
+Where does help end and violence begin?”
+In this way, (We don’t) [kehr] kicks up the dust of the social system and confronts the depths of the gesture of help.

 (aka Jane Blond)